ssenmosip/mosip-temp-documentation/MOSIP-NON-Functional-Requirements.md

 Performs the pattern validation on email ID based on the configured parameters
 ## Blacklisted Words Validator
 Performs a word to word validation against a configured list of blacklisted words
+# Master Data Manager
+## Masterdata
+Performs CRUD(Create, Read, Update, Delete)operations on the masterdata
+# UIN Generator
+## uingenerator
+Generates and validates UIN as per defined logic
+# ID Manager
+## RID Generator
+Generates and validates RID(Registration ID) as per defined logic
+## PRID Generator
+Generates and validates PRID(Pre-Registration ID) as per defined logic
+## VID Generator
+Generates and validates VID(Virtual ID) as per defined logic
+## Token ID Generator
+Generates and validates token ID (Token ID) as per defined logic for TSPs(Third party service provider)
+## Static PIN Generator
+Generates and Validate static PIN for user authentication
+## Registration Center ID Generator
+Generates a registration center ID
+## Machine ID generator
+Generates a machine ID of the client machine
+## TSP ID Generator
+Generates and validates a TSP ID
+# Virus Scanner
+## virusscanner-clamav
+Performs virus scan on registration and pre-registration packet
+# Template Merger
+## Template Merger
+Merges an pre-configured template with dynamic values
+# pdfgenerator
+## pdfgenerator
+This utility enables PDF file creation of received contente.g.acknoledge and notification templates
+# Notification Manager
+## notification-sms
+Provides a interface to send a SMS notification
+## notification-email
+Provides an interface to send a Email notification
+# Sync Handler
+## Master data
+Syncs master data between the MOSIP master data server and the client local database
+## Public keys
+Syncs public keys between the MOSIP DB and client DB
+## Configuration changes
+Syncs the configurations stored in  MOSIP config server with the locally stored configs of client
+## List of Roles and users
+Syncs user role data between the MOSIP  server and the client local database
+# Multi-Language Manager
+## translation
+Provides multi language support through translation for admin configured primary and secondary languages for a country
+## transliteration
+Provides multi language support through transliteration for admin configured primary and secondary languages for a country
+# QR Code Generator
+## QR Code Generator
+This utility enable QR code generation for Pre-reg, reg and UIN acknowledgement
+# FTP\packet uploader
+## FTP - Upload packet
+Provides a upload portal for registarion client to upload packets for sending it to registration processor